sudomesh/ubi-flasher/README.md

 So far only tested with a Ubiquiti Picostation 2 HP.

+It seems that at least the Picostation 2 HP does not accept firmware images larger than 4 MB via the web upload procedure, even though it has 8 MB of flash.

 Could use some more descriptive error messages.
 Especially with regards to wrong username, password or ip.

 License: GPLv3